LogtalkDotOrg/logtalk3/QUICK_START.md

 * XSB:            `xsblgt`     (first run may require `sudo`)
 * YAP:            `yaplgt`

-On macOS systems, `/opt/local/bin` must be in your `PATH` to run the scripts.
+On macOS systems, `/opt/local/bin` must be in your `PATH` to run the scripts when using the provided installer.
 Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macos/command_files`).
 For easy access, the installer creates an alias to the Logtalk folder in the Applications folder.

 On Windows systems, shortcuts for running Logtalk with selected backend Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.